In sinc_llm/scatter_server.py

-The auto-scatter hook sends every raw prompt to Claude Haiku with a system prompt that instructs it to decompose into 6 sinc bands.
-That system prompt is the default template I wrote — and it's designed for general-purpose use.
-But if you work in a specific domain, you can replace it with a template tuned for your work.
+The auto-scatter hook sends every raw prompt to Claude Haiku.
+A system prompt tells Haiku to split the prompt into 6 sinc bands.
+That system prompt is the default template I wrote.
+It works for general use.
+But if you work in one specific area, you can swap it out.
+Use a template built for your work.
 The scatter quality goes up.
 The cost stays the same.

-In the scatter server code, there's a SCATTER_SYSTEM constant.
-That's the full Haiku system prompt.
-It's a string — you can replace it with any valid string and the server will use your version instead.
+In the scatter server code there is a SCATTER_SYSTEM constant.
+That constant holds the full Haiku system prompt.
+It is just a string.
+Replace it with any valid string.
+The server will use your version instead.

 # In sinc_llm/scatter_server.py